 The Company has an \$8.5 million contract to provide microwave communications equipment for a border security command center and infrastructure system in the United Arab Emirates.
-The contract, which utilizes the Company's most advanced microwave communications technology that has not been installed in an application of this size and complexity, requires that 40% of the total contract price be paid after the system has been fully accepted by the customer.
-As a result of these factors and the inability to make reasonably dependable estimates of progress toward completion and acceptance, the Company will recognize all revenue and related costs under this contract in the period the system is accepted by the customer.
-Through March 31, 2004, the Company has deferred approximately \$4.6 million of revenue under the contract.
+The contract, which utilizes the Company's most advanced microwave communications technology that has not been previously installed in an application of this size and complexity, requires that 40% of the total contract price be paid after the system has been fully accepted by the customer.
+As a result of these factors and the inability to make reasonably dependable estimates of progress toward completion and acceptance, the Company will recognize revenue and related costs under this contract in the period the system is accepted by the customer.
+Through September 30, 2004, the Company had deferred approximately \$6.0 million of revenue under this contract.

-At March 31, 2004, the Company had total deferred revenue of approximately \$16.5 million and deferred profit of \$6.9 million.
+At September 30, 2004, the Company had total deferred revenue of approximately \$22.4 million and deferred profit of \$11.1 million.
 At December 31, 2003, the Company had total deferred revenue of approximately \$9.3 million and deferred profit of \$4.1 million.
 The increase in deferred revenue and profit is primarily related to the deferral of revenue on certain new semiconductor test handlers and microwave communications equipment that have been shipped and installed and are awaiting customer acceptance.